jonas-gerosa361/kb/README.md

 🗽 **English**
-# Repository with documentations, links and other stufs that I found usefull as a quick reference.
+# Repository with documentations, links and other stuffs that I found usefull as a quick reference.

 🇧🇷 **Portuguese**